ThePainTester/food-delivery/README.md

 ## Building Images Locally

-You can build images locally and specify version using `./scripts/build.sh`
+You can build images locally and specify a version using `./scripts/build.sh`

 ```bash
 ./scripts/build.sh <service> <version>